Writing a Freelancer.com proposal that actually gets a reply is a skill, and like any skill it has a structure.

 The Approach Section

 The third structural piece is the approach.
-In two or three sentences, describe how you would actually do the work.
+In two or three sentences, describe how you'd actually do the work.

-This is the section most freelancers skip, and it is the section that separates a proposal from a brochure.
+This is the section most freelancers skip, and it's the section that separates a proposal from a brochure.

-A client reading that knows you have thought about the project, not just about themselves.
+A client reading that knows you've thought about the project, not just about themselves.

 The Closing Question